fapi-2-security-profile October 2024

 Introduction

-The security property is formally analysed under the aforementioned attacker model.
+The security property is formally analysed [FAPI2SEC] under the aforementioned attacker model.
 For the security assumptions, please refer the attacker model.

 While the security profile was initially developed with a focus on financial applications, it is designed to be universally applicable for protecting APIs exposing high-value and sensitive (personal and other) data, for example, in e-health and e-government applications.